The Virtru integration with AODocs adds a security layer with scalable and customizable encryption of the files stored in AODocs libraries.

 2. Press New.

-Note: Depending on the configuration of your library, you may need to select Blank or a template without an attachment.
+Note: Depending on the configuration of your library, you may need to select the document class name, a template without an attachment or Blank.

 3. In the Choose a file pop-up, select Upload using Virtru.